-S. No. Particulars As at 31 st March, 2024
+S No. Particulars As at 31 st March, 2025

 1.0 No of SPVs sponsored by the NBFC for securitization transactions -

 2.0 Total amount of securitized assets as per books of the SPVs sponsored -

 3.0 Total amount of exposures retained by the NBFC to comply with MRR as on the date of balance sheet -

 3.1 Off-balance sheet exposures -

 First loss -

 Others -

 3.2 On-balance sheet exposures -

 First loss -

 Others -

 4.0 Amount of exposures to securitization transactions other than MRR -

 4.1 Off-balance sheet exposures -

 i Exposure to own securitizations -

 First loss -

 Others -

 ii Exposure to third party securitizations -

 First loss -

 Others -

 4.2 On-balance sheet exposures -

 i Exposure to own securitizations -

-First loss -
+S No. Particulars As at 31 st March, 2025

-Others -
+First loss Others -

 ii Exposure to third party securitizations -

 First loss -

 Others -

-$[\]mbox{\ensuremath{^{}}}$ Only the SPVs relating to outstanding securitization transactions may be reported here
+^{} Only the SPVs relating to outstanding securitization transactions may be reported here

-${\bf 50.04.2.}\ Details\ of\ Assignment\ transactions\ undertaken\ by\ applicable\ NBFCs$
+50.04.2.
+Details of Assignment transactions undertaken by applicable NBFCs

-S No. Particulars As at 31 st March, 2024 As at 31 st March, 2023 1.0 No. of accounts - - 2.0 Aggregate value (net of provisions) of accounts sold (₹ Lakh) - - 3.0 Aggregate consideration (₹ Lakh) - - 4.0 Additional consideration realized in respect of accounts transferred in earlier years (₹ Lakh) - - 5.0 Aggregate gain / loss over net book value (₹ Lakh) - -
+S No. Particulars As at 31 st March, 2025 As at 31 st March, 2024 1.0 No. of accounts - - 2.0 Aggregate value (net of provisions) of accounts sold (₹ lakh) - - 3.0 Aggregate consideration (₹ lakh) - - 4.0 Additional consideration realized in respect of accounts transferred in earlier years (₹ lakh) - - 5.0 Aggregate gain / loss over net book value (₹ lakh) - -